MicahChalmer/rust-fuse-mc-original/README.md

 ## TEMPORARY WORKAROUNDS FOR KNOWN RUST ISSUES

   * Signals are not handled.
-Someone is working on adding the ability to handle signals to rust in mozilla/rust#9318.
+Someone is working on adding the ability to handle signals to rust ([#9318](https://github.com/mozilla/rust/pull/9318)).
 Until then...nada.
 Use "fusermount" outside the process to unmount--interrupting a running process written with this will not unmount it cleanly.
   * Due to the aforementioned lack of signal handling, there is no way to wake up the C API thread properly (the only way supported by the FUSE library is with a signal.)
-There is a ridiculous hack in place to get around it involving having one specific name unusable within the FS, and using it as a signal instead.
+So to unmount, we have to actually shell out to an external process, which is just plain bad.
+(You need to have `fusermount` (on linux) or `umount` (on OS X) in your `$PATH`.)

 # MISSING PIECES